 Master Bath at Villa Altura, San Rafael, California.
 Shower for two, notice no curve in the floor.
 Free standing racetrack vanity.

-Later that year we were invited to participate in the “San Francisco Decorators Showhouse”, at the Hellman Historic Mansion in Pacific Heights, San Francisco, where at one time the United Nations chart was signed.
+Later that year we were invited to participate in the “San Francisco Decorators Showhouse”, at the Hellman Historic Mansion in Pacific Heights, San Francisco, where in 1945 the United Nations charter was signed.
 We were assigned a small bathroom facing west.
 One challenge was to use salvaged materials in the home remodeling which included this bathroom.
 So the bathtub was incorporated, and we elected to use the nickel plated legs from a former vanity as well.

 In keeping within the theme, we used a 2″x2″tile floor and wainscot.
 We designed a serpentine vanity top, and we placed mirrors on the walls, with corner pilasters inspired in Napoleon’s Queen Hortense bath at L’ Hotel de Beauharnais, now the German Embassy Residence in Paris (below) and at https://www.napoleon.org/en/magazine/places/hotel-de-beauharnais/